Speaker / Host

 About Dr Suzy Walton

-Dr Suzy Walton, who is a Chartered Director, Chartered Scientist and Chartered Occupational Psychologist, has sat on over 15 boards both in the UK and internationally.
-She is currently on the board of the Institute of Directors and is a Vice-President of Combat Stress – an organisation helping veterans with PTSD.
+Dr Suzy Walton, who is a Chartered Director, Chartered Scientist and Chartered Occupational Psychologist, has sat on the boards of many organisations both national and international.
+She also has the honour of being the longest serving board member for the IoD – clocking up almost a decade.
+She is also a Vice-President of Combat Stress which helps veterans with PTSD.

-Dr Suzy Walton is the former Vice-President of the Royal Society of Medicine and has also been Deputy Chair at the University of Westminster, the Royal Society of Arts and the Internet Watch Foundation which seeks to eradicate child sexual abuse from the internet.
+Dr Suzy Walton, the former Vice-President of the Royal Society of Medicine has also been the Deputy Chair of the Royal Society of Arts, the University of Westminster, and the Internet Watch Foundation – an organisation seeking to eradicate child sexual abuse from the internet.

-Suzy describes her greatest achievement as being the proud mother of 7 children – the youngest arriving at the start of the Covid pandemic.
+Suzy describes her greatest achievement as being the proud mother of 7 children – the youngest arriving during the Covid pandemic.
 For many years Suzy was a widow.
 Her experience of combining a full-time career with bringing up a large family makes her a powerful speaker.

 - Corporate governance